If you or your spouse has initiated divorce proceedings, there are several topics that you’ll need to negotiate before finalizing your divorce.

 Lump Sum Alimony Payments

-Instead of getting periodic payments, a judge might find it appropriate to award the entire alimony amount in a single lump sum payment.
+Instead of getting periodic payments, a judge may find it appropriate to award the entire alimony amount in a single lump sum payment.

 Generally, this happens when the judge can’t rely on the paying spouse to keep up with the periodic payments.